aimee-mcneil-melville/ToDo-Full-Stack/README.md

 1. On the side bar, create click *APIs* and click the *Create API* button.
 1. Give your API a name, for example, `fruits`.
-1. Set the *Identifier* field field to be `https://fruits/api` 3️⃣, this value will be used as our `audience` that we'll use later in the section below.
+1. Set the *Identifier* field field to be `https://fruits/api` 3️⃣, this value will be used as our `audience` later.
-1. Select `Machine to Machine Applications` tab, and click on the toggle button that sits next to your application name, in our example here, `fruits`.
-This toggle button should be enabled.

-Now both the Application and API are connected.
-Let's move to our client and connect our app with Auth0.

 ## 2. Client-side: Configure Auth0Provider
 In `client/index.js`: